payne/documentation/quickReference/JavaScript-ES5-Quick-Reference.md

 ### Singleton
 Object literals are already singletons.

 If you are using a constructor function, you can make it return the same object instead of new object each time.
-Doing this, isn’t very practical.
+Doing this, isn't very practical.
 You can do it with a static property or a closure.
 ```javascript
 function Universe() {
   var instance = this;